LambdaHack/LambdaHack/GameDefinition/PLAYING.md

     +            swerve the aiming line

 Screen area and UI mode (exploration/aiming) determine mouse click effects.
-We give an overview of effects of each button over the game map area.
+First, we give an overview of effects of each button over the game map area.
 The list includes not only left and right buttons, but also the optional middle mouse button (MMB) and the mouse wheel,